IS CONVERSATION ALL YOU NEED TO BECOME FLUENT IN ITALIAN?

 And you are also most likely to fall into the trap of sticking to the very set of Italian words and sentences that you are already comfortable using, failing to expand your Italian vocabulary and knowledge.

-This is why a lot of students linger on the intermediate learning plateau for months or years.
+That’s is why a lot of students linger on the intermediate learning plateau for months or years.